-Governmental regulation of private sector executive compensation practices, particularly at US public companies, has been a visible focus of public policy for the past few decades.
+Government regulation of private sector executive compensation practices, particularly at US public companies, has been a visible focus of public policy for the past few decades.
 Regulation has principally taken the form of special tax, corporate disclosure and securities listing rules under federal law, many of which are technical and non-intuitive and have had unintended consequences.
-The most important recent developments include comprehensive tax reform legislation enacted in 2017, an advisory say-on-pay regime and a complex regulatory regime for deferred compensation that subjects employees to the risk of punitive taxes for certain payments of compensation that are made after the compensation has been earned.
+The most important recent developments include comprehensive tax reform legislation enacted in 2017, an advisory say on pay regime and a complex regulatory regime for deferred compensation that subjects employees to the risk of punitive taxes for certain payments of compensation that are made after the compensation has been earned.
 The covid-19 pandemic has also presented new challenges for companies and resulted in renewed scrutiny on executive compensation.
-Further, in March 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law.2 The CARES Act provides for financial assistance for businesses, but the relief is subject to certain conditions, including significant restrictions on executive compensation.
-In addition, the 2008 financial crisis caused US regulators to focus special attention on compensation in the financial services industry, in accordance with global mandates focused on that sector, resulting in the adoption and proposal of several executive compensation-related regulations pursuant to the Dodd‒Frank Wall Street Reform and Consumer Protection Act (the Dodd‒Frank Act).
+For example, federal legislation enacted in the wake of the pandemic provided for financial assistance for impacted businesses, but such assistance was subject to certain conditions, including significant restrictions on executive compensation.2 In addition, following the 2008 financial crisis, US regulators focused special attention on compensation in the financial services industry, in accordance with global mandates, resulting in the adoption and proposal of several executive compensation-related regulations pursuant to the Dodd‒Frank Wall Street Reform and Consumer Protection Act (the Dodd‒Frank Act).

-As a result of the US Securities and Exchange Commission's (SEC) finalised regulations under the Dodd‒Frank Act, public companies are now required to disclose the ratio of chief executive officer (CEO) to median employee pay,3 as well as any company practices or policies regarding the ability of employees, officers or directors, or their respective designees, to engage in hedging transactions.4 In recent years, the SEC has also proposed rules pursuant to the Dodd‒Frank Act covering the recoupment of incentive-based compensation from current and former executive officers that had been awarded erroneously, and disclosure of the relationship between compensation actually paid to executive officers and the financial performance of a company.
-Moreover, in 2016, rules were proposed that would prohibit incentive-based payment arrangements that US regulators determine might encourage inappropriate risks by certain financial institutions by reason of providing for excessive compensation or that could lead to material financial loss; and require those financial institutions to disclose information concerning incentive-based compensation arrangements to the appropriate US regulator.5 Although there have been reports that the 2016 proposal regarding incentive-based compensation at financial institutions may be re-proposed, the prospect for the adoption of these and other proposed rules seems unlikely in light of the regulatory priorities of the current US administration.
+In particular, as a result of the US Securities and Exchange Commission's (SEC) finalised regulations under the Dodd–Frank Act, public companies are not only required to provide shareholders with a non-binding, advisory say on pay vote, but are also required to disclose the ratio of chief executive officer (CEO) to median employee pay,3 as well as any company practices or policies regarding the ability of employees, officers or directors, or their respective designees, to engage in hedging transactions.4 In recent years, the SEC has also proposed rules pursuant to the Dodd–Frank Act covering the recoupment of incentive-based compensation from current and former executive officers that had been awarded erroneously, and disclosure of the relationship between compensation actually paid to executive officers and the financial performance of a company.
+In 2016, rules were proposed that would prohibit incentive-based payment arrangements that US regulators determine might encourage inappropriate risks by certain financial institutions by reason of providing for excessive compensation or that could lead to material financial loss; and require those financial institutions to disclose information concerning incentive-based compensation arrangements to the appropriate US regulator.5 Although none of the proposed rules described above have been adopted, they have been included on the SEC's rule-making agenda for 2021.
+Whether the SEC will issue final or re-proposed rules this year, and the substance of any such rules, remains unclear.

 Additionally, there has been an enhanced focus in recent years on environmental, social and cultural concerns, including linking executive compensation to environmental, social and governance goals, gender pay equity, harassment and other issues raised by the #MeToo movement.
 Legislatures have responded to these concerns in various ways.
-For example, in connection with 2017 tax reform, legislators disallowed deductions for certain settlements related to sexual harassment if such settlements are subject to nondisclosure agreements.
-Environmental, social and governance concerns continue to be a focus even in the wake of the coovid-19 pandemic.
+For example, in connection with 2017 tax reform, legislators disallowed deductions for certain settlements related to sexual harassment if such settlements are subject to nondisclosure agreements, and more recently, certain states have adopted legislation aimed at addressing diversity in the boardroom.
+Environmental, social and governance concerns continue to be a significant focus even in the wake of the covid-19 pandemic.

 Furthermore, the structuring of executive compensation in the United States is significantly affected by state, rather than federal, rules that govern the fiduciary responsibilities of corporate directors and agreements not to compete.
 Neither federal nor state law imposes generally applicable statutory requirements governing the basics of employment relationships or the structure, type or amount of incentive arrangements.
 Rather, employment relationships in all states are governed by contractual commitments made between the employer and the executive and, in the absence of such commitments, employment is at will, which means generally that either party can terminate the employment relationship at any time, for any or no reason.